-Refers to revenue from the direct provision of goods and services, and includes fees and charges for the supply of services, sales of goods and services, fees from regulatory services and work done as an agent for private enterprises.
+Refers to revenue from the direct provision of goods and services, and includes fees and charges for services rendered, sales of goods and services, fees from regulatory services and work done as an agent for private enterprises.
 It also includes rental income under operating leases and on produced assets such as buildings and entertainment, but excludes rent income from the use of non-produced assets such as land.